$4,395 + Airfare

 We also love to have picnics al fresco, and do this whenever possible, which is a great way to taste some local food while sitting out in the fresh air taking in the sights and sounds of our surroundings.

 As always, we are willing and able to accommodate vegetarians, vegans, gluten allergies, and other dietary restrictions.

 How much free time do we get?

-Our counselors are with the group nearly always.
-Everyday we will break up into smaller groups to give our participants some choices and flexibility in their itinerary.
+Our counselors are with the group almost always.
+Every day we will break up into smaller groups to give our participants some choices and flexibility in their itinerary.
 We do offer some free time to do some shopping, for example, in defined areas that we are very familiar with.
-If participants are ever shopping by themselves within these defined areas they go in groups and for no more than an hour.
-On this trip, the group will have some free time to explore some of the safe pedestrian areas of Venice, the Cinque Terre, Pisa, Siena, Florence, and Rome.
+If participants are ever shopping by themselves within these defined areas, they go in groups and for no more than an hour.
+On this program, the group will have some free time to explore some of the safe pedestrian areas of Venice, the Cinque Terre, Pisa, Florence, Montalcino, and Rome.
 A counselor will always be nearby when participants have free time in each city.

 Any US citizen that enters Europe is automatically granted a free 90-day tourist visa.
 If you are coming from somewhere outside the US, please be sure to check your country specific visa requirements.

 Do I need to speak the language?

 No, our skilled staff members will help you get around and even teach you a few fun phrases!